andywarren/aw-yearly-category-archives/readme.txt

 The following list explains this shortcode's usage and requirements.

 * This shortcode has three (3) attributes.
 One (1) is required, and two (2) are optional.
 * The `cat="X"` attribute is the category ID you wish to display yearly archived posts from.
-This attribute is required.
 Replace the X with the numerical ID of the category you wish to query.
+You may include a comma separated list of category IDs with this attribute if you want to query multiple categories.  **This attribute is required.**
 * The `readmore="Continue Reading"` attribute is the text you wish to display for the "Read More" link.
 This attribute is optional and will default to "Read More" if left out.
 * The `publishedon="n/j/Y"` attribute is the PHP date format the published on date will appear in the archived posts.
 This attribute is optional and will default to "M jS, Y" if left out.
 Refer [here](http://php.net/manual/en/function.date.php) for further info on the PHP date format.
 * Place this shortcode where you would like to display your archived posts.